The Belmont Cinema: Closure and refurbishment

 Following CMI's collapse, the 'Save The Belmont Cinema' campaign was founded by local cinephiles and business people.
 This led to the creation of Belmont Community Cinema Ltd, a local charity dedicated to reopening the Belmont which was selected as preferred operator for the cinema by Aberdeen City Council in September 2023.

 At a public meeting in October 2023, the new company pledged to put film, education, community and customer experience at the heart of a newly reinvigorated offering at the site.

+Following a successful application to the National Lottery Heritage Fund, the company announced intentions to reopen the site in late 2027.